China: Monetary policy challenges in the post-pandemic era

-- China, due to its effective containment of virus spread at the beginning of the pandemic, is the first one to normalize its monetary policy from May 2020 while other countries are still grappling with the pandemic.
+When the Covid-19 pandemic unexpectedly hit the global economy in 2020, central banks around the world implemented unprecedentedly loosening monetary policy initiatives to prevent the growth from falling off the cliff.
+Among the countries, China, due to its effective containment of virus spread at the beginning of the pandemic, is the first one to normalize its monetary policy from May 2020, while other countries are still grappling with the pandemic.

+This report investigates the challenges of China’s monetary policy in the post-pandemic time.
+Chief among them is how to ensure a smooth exit of loosening monetary policy while not to cause financial market turmoil.
+In the medium-to-long term, China’s monetary policy needs to face more challenges, including: (i) to smoothen monetary policy transmission mechanism; (ii) to redefine the role of monetary policy in financial stability and (iii) to integrate environmental protection and carbon neutrality target into the existing policy objectives.

 This document was prepared by Banco Bilbao Vizcaya Argentaria’s (BBVA) Research Department on behalf of itself and its affiliated companies (each a BBVA Group Company) for distribution in the United States and the rest of the world and is provided for information purposes only.
 The information, opinions, estimates and forecasts contained herein refer to that specific date and are subject to changes without notice due to market fluctuations.
 The information, opinions, estimates and forecasts contained in this document have been gathered or obtained from public sources believed to be correct by the Company concerning their accuracy, completeness, and/or correctness.
 This document is not an offer to sell or a solicitation to acquire or dispose of an interest in securities.